 James Ashton is a financial writer and commentator.
-He is also a popular event host, conference facilitator, panel curator and moderator.
+He is a much in demand event host, conference facilitator, panel curator and panel moderator.
 A former senior newspaper editor, James has written extensively on the UK economy, business, leadership and technology.
 As a result he has interviewed hundreds of company leaders in a 20-year career.
 He also presents a regular podcast called “Leading with James Ashton.”

 ExpertiseAuthor, Facilitator, Host, Moderator, Presenter, Speaker

 Read more about James Ashton

 James is familiar with all the recent and biggest economic and corporate stories.
-This is because he was City Editor and Executive Editor at the Evening Standard and Independent titles.
-Prior to this, he was City Editor at the Sunday Times.
+The former City Editor and Executive Editor at the Evening Standard and Independent titles he was also City Editor at the Sunday Times.
 These days he writes regular columns and in-depth interviews for the Telegraph, Times and Mail on Sunday.
-His interviews feature many Blue Chip company leaders.
-They work for the Bank of England, Barclays, Tesco, Virgin, General Electric, Nestlé, Huawei, Anglo American and WeWork.
+His interviews concentrate on Blue Chip company leaders.
+Leaders who work for the Bank of England, Barclays, Tesco, Virgin, General Electric, Nestlé, Huawei, Anglo American and WeWork.
 Specialising in writing about London’s key industries James is well informed in finance, professional services and technology.
 He is also very familiar with the capital’s relationship with the rest of the UK well

 As a result, he is considered by many to be one of the most informed business speakers and hosts in the UK.
 As a conference facilitator, James is highly skilled.
 He knows immediately how to get the best from panel speakers, ensuring a topical, pacey discussion.